Joan Sutherland: Death

 On 11 October 2010, Sutherland's family announced that she had died at her home at Les Avants in Switzerland the previous day of cardiopulmonary failure – "the heart just gave out...When it came to the point that she physically couldn't do anything, she didn't want to live any more.
 She wanted to go, she was happy to go, and in the end she died very, very peacefully."
 Though she recovered from her fall in 2008, it led to more serious health problems.
 A statement from her family said "She's had a long life and gave a lot of pleasure to a lot of people."
 Sutherland had requested a small, private funeral service.
 Her funeral was held on 14 October and Opera Australia planned a tribute to her.
 Artistic director of Opera Australia, Lyndon Terracini, said "We won't see her like again.
 She had a phenomenal range, size and quality of voice.
 We simply don't hear that any more."
 Sutherland is survived by her husband, son, daughter-in-law and two grandchildren.

-Australian Prime Minister Julia Gillard said, "She was of course one of the great opera voices of the 20th century," adding that Dame Joan showed a lot of "quintessential Australian values.
+Australian Prime Minister Julia Gillard said, "She was of course one of the great opera voices of the 20th century," adding that Sutherland showed a lot of "quintessential Australian values.
 She was described as down to earth despite her status as a diva.
 On behalf of all Australians I would like to extend my condolences to her husband Richard and son Adam and their extended family at this difficult time.
 I know many Australians will be reflecting on her life's work today."